tmarrs/json-at-work-examples/chapter-4/README.md

 To clean up the results of compiling or testing, run: `mvn clean` to delete the `target` directory and start fresh.

-## Using Eclipse
-This project is already configured to use Eclipse, and here's the command that was used to generate the configuration files: `mvn ecplise:eclipse`

 ## How the Project Was Created